NiteeshL/NavAIgate/README.md

 # NavAIgate

 ## Overview
-Blind-Nav is an Android application designed to assist visually impaired individuals in navigating their surroundings.
+NavAIgate is an Android application designed to assist visually impaired individuals in navigating their surroundings.
 The app utilizes various sensors and APIs to provide real-time guidance and obstacle detection.

 ## Features
 - **Voice Navigation**: Provides turn-by-turn voice instructions.